jgazeau/shadocs/exampleSite/content/english/_index.md

   "steps": [
     {
       "title": "Shadocs theme",
-      "intro": "Welcome on the Shadocs theme documentation website.<br>Through this step by step guide, you will discover the several website features and therefore those of the theme.", "onbeforechange": "toggleSidebar(false,true);toggleExtendMenu(false);"
+      "intro": "Welcome on the Shadocs theme documentation website.<br>Through this step by step onboarding guide, you will discover the several website features and therefore the theme ones.", "onbeforechange": "toggleSidebar(false,true);toggleExtendMenu(false);"
     },{
       "title": "The logo",